karoliskoncevicius/dircolors-moonshine/README.md

 Explanation for all the choices:

-* **Directories** are **dark green**.
+* **Directories** are **dark green bold**.
 This color is easy on the eyes and works well for majority of cases when working in terminal, like writing code.
 Admittedly they won't stand out among lots of other files.
 For this reason I recommend using this *ls* alias: